joange/2022_23_Repas/S02/Tasca.md

 ```

-## Generating data
+## 1.3.
+Generating data

-Starting with data from Empleados,
+Starting with data from Empleados and Departamentos...